Are you ready to learn the secret to crocheting all of the stitches?

 And so, LEARNING these stitches means that you can create, identify and count them in a uniform way.

-Practice is progress, and your stitching progress leads to the advancement of your crochet skills – including any new stitch you want to try!
+Practice is progress, and your stitching progress leads to the advancement of your skills – including any new stitch you want to try!

 Need some resources to brush up on foundation stitches?

 Work up a swatch (10 stitches by 10 rows) for each of the following foundation stitches until you’ve leaned them all.
-Click on each for a video tutorial:

 For my next piece of advice to work, you’ve got to really LEARN these foundation stitches.
 So: